Into White (album)

 Into White is the 21st studio album by American singer-songwriter Carly Simon, released by Columbia Records, on January 2, 2007.
+It was also her final release with the label before departing the same year.

 It is her fifth album of standards, following Torch (1981), My Romance (1990), Film Noir (1997), and Moonlight Serenade (2005).
 The album was produced by the Martha's Vineyard producer Jimmy Parr, with whom Simon has worked extensively as his studio is close to her Tisbury farm.
 Simon's children, Sally Taylor and Ben Taylor, appear on the album.
-The three perform a choral trio on the track "You Can Close Your Eyes".
+The three perform a choral trio on the track "You Can Close Your Eyes" (a cover of her ex-husband and their father James Taylor's 1971 song).

 Following the successes of Reflections: Carly Simon's Greatest Hits (2004) and Moonlight Serenade (2005), Into White continued Simon's recently rejuvenated high chart profile and became Billboard's Hot Shot Debut, entering the chart at No. 15 and peaking at No. 13 in its second week, and staying on the charts for 10 weeks.
 The album also hit No. 1 on the Top Internet Albums chart.